 “But I don’t have parents anymore!
 They are gone!
-And I’m alone in a world I don’t even know…”
+And I’m alone here with nowhere to go.”

 “Fine.
-I’ll take you to closest village and then you are on your own.”
+I’ll take you to the closest village and then you are on your own.”
 She sounds like she is having an uncomfortable moment.